Mehmed: Fetihler Sultanı: Season 2

 Six months have passed, and Mehmed II continued his preparations to attack Constantinople while Konstantinos XI continued to work hard on the defense, which included ending Notaras' exile and putting aside disputes with his other adversaries so that they could help.
 Mehmed earned many more allies like Baltoglu Suleyman and Bahadır Paşa, while Konstantinos gained allies like Giovanni Giustiniani and Don Francesco.
-The siege was intimidating as both sides were prepared: one to get the city, the other to save his people.
+The siege was intimidating as both sides were prepared: one to conquer the city, the other to save his people.

 The long siege ended with Mehmed's victory and Konstantinos' death.
 However, Mehmed's goals did not stop there.